PrinceOfCzechia/Markov-Simulations/README.md

 | `knight.py` | 1e6 | 7 sec |
 | `return_1D.py` | 1e4 | 4 sec |
 | `return_2D.py` | 1e5 | 7 sec |

+In all cases, a higher exponent resulted in well over a minute of computation time and does not really give any new information.